Nilhcem/katas/README.md

 ## [Memory](memory)

-*A memory game where you should implement both the game grid and the player algorithm*
+*A memory game where you should implement the game and debug to play*

 ```bash
 ./gradlew clean :memory:test :memory:run